 Any injury to the soft tissues of the mouth should be rinsed dilute salt water.

 If there is visible debris, it should be cleared.
-Bleeding can usually be controlled by pressing a clean, damp material to the area for 10-15 minutes.
-If this does not work, go to the emergency room immediately.
+Bleeding can usually be controlled by pressing a clean, damp material on the area for 10-15 minutes.
+If this does not work, go to the emergency dental services in Toronto immediately.

 A foreign body lodged beneath the gum line can sometimes be gently worked out with dental floss or a toothpick.
 But if this can’t be accomplished easily, make a dental appointment so the area does not become damaged and / or infected.